How To Apply For Restoration Of Status Canada?

-The restoration status Canada, when discussing Canadian immigration, refers to a procedure that enables those who have lost their temporary resident status (such as visitor, student, or worker status) to have it restored within a specific time frame.
+The restoration of status Canada, when discussing Canadian immigration, refers to a procedure that enables those who have lost their temporary resident status (such as visitor, student, or worker status) to have it restored within a specific time frame.
 When a temporary resident’s status expires, and they remain in Canada without a legitimate status, they are said to be “out of status” or to have “Maintained Status or Implied Status In Canada.”
-These people can restore their legal status via an online restoration application.Ā
+These people can restore their legal status via an online restoration application.

-Restoration Status Canada application Eligibility
+Restoration of Status Canada application Eligibility

 The individual must meet specific criteria, including:

-1. Applying within 90 day
+1. Restoration of status Canada within 90 day

 Those who have lost their status must apply for restoration within 90 days of expiring.
 The application might not be approved if submitted after this time frame.